 Of all the aspects I have had to adjust over the last few weeks the most difficult has been not having my dedicated home office, with my desk, decorations, and a comfy chair, all organized in a way that makes sense to me.
 Everyone's a little different with their preference for a workspace.
 I tend to be someone who likes the consistency of one particular spot that I can leave my laptop and notebook sitting at.
 That one spot signals “work” for me, helping me disconnect when I am done for the day in order to step away.

 Working in a new place means testing out a lot of new spots, especially when there is not an open area you might be able to claim as your “office”.
 For those of you who present over video, finding an area that provides a plain backdrop free of visual distractions might be a struggle depending on how a home is decorated.
 When it comes to your workspace don’t be afraid to get creative and depend on some temporary fixes like...

-- TV dinner tables, which are handy, affordable and moveable desk alternatives that fit in many places around the house.
+- TV dinner tables are handy, affordable moveable desk alternatives that fit in many places around the house.

 - Thrift stores for any larger furniture needs.
 You may even strike gold and find quality items that you can use long term.

 Whatever you need, take note of what makes you feel like you have an official and effective workspace.
 Create a space that fulfills your needs.